Band News 2007

 This was a great contest!

-Click for Clare's report and an extended Picture Gallery. from Mike Gray, Roger Bleach, Jenny Lunn and Catherine Stallybrass, plus
+Click for Clare's report and an extended Picture Gallery. from Mike Gray, Roger Bleach, Jenny Lunn and Catherine Stallybrass, plus some 'Professional' shots, sent in by Maggie.

 Official Results.